 Directions:

-~ Combine the vegetable broth, soy and coconut milks and set aside
+~ In a bowl or large beaker, combine the vegetable broth, soy milk and coconut milk, and set aside.

-~ In a large, heavy-bottomed pot, heat the oil and saute the celery and onions 5 minutes.
+~ In a large, heavy-bottomed pot, heat 1 tbsp. of the margarine and saute the celery and onions for about 5-7 minutes, until softened.

-~ Add the mushrooms and seasonings, then cook another 15 minutes or so.
+~ Add the mushrooms and seasonings, then cook about 10 minutes more.

-~ In a saucepan, heat 1 tbsp. olive oil over low heat, adding the flour gradually to make a roux, stirring constantly and adding about 1 cup of the broth/milk mixture until it begins to thicken.
+~ In a saucepan, heat the remaining tbsp. of margarine over low heat and add the flour gradually to make a roux.
+Stirring constantly, add 1 cup of the broth/milk mixture until it begins to thicken.
 Set aside.

-~ Pour the remaining broth/milk mixture into the sauteed vegetables and simmer 15 minutes over low heat.
+~ Pour the remaining broth/milk mixture into the vegetable mixture and simmer 15 minutes over low heat.

 ~ Add the thickened roux to the soup, and stir thoroughly to combine.

-~ Adjust seasonings and puree with an immersion blender (or transfer in batches to food processor or blender) until smooth.
+~ Adjust seasonings and puree the soup with an immersion blender (or transfer in batches to food processor or regular blender) until it reaches your desired degree of smoothness.

 ~ Serve with generously "buttered" (we recommend Earth Balance) toast for the perfect lunch or dinner when it's cold outside and you're feeling poorly.